spaghettisolutions/xlsx-parser/README.md

 <h1 align="center">XLSX Parser</h1>

-<p align="center">Very simple to implement xlsx parser to extract data from spreadsheets</p>
+<p align="center">Very simple to implement xlsx parser to extract data from spreadsheets for php 8.1+ </p>

 What is it?
 ---